Modern YEAR FOUR

 –Batman: Dark Victory #1 Part 3 by Jeph Loeb/Tim Sale (1999)

 Halloween.
 Batman has conversations with Gordon, Catwoman, and Two-Face—this is Batman’s second visit ever to Two-Face in Arkham Asylum, although Two-Face seems to have no recollection of the prior visit, probably since he was in electric shock therapy at the time.
 During the visit, gangsters attack Arkham.
 Batman assumes that Sofia Falcone Gigante has ordered the attack, but Two-Face is the one actually behind it.
-Sofia’s brothers (Umberto Maroni and Pino Maroni) and Tony Zucco strike at the prison with explosive force, springing Joker, Scarecrow, Calendar Man, and Two-Face.
+Sofia’s partners (Umberto Maroni and Pino Maroni) and Tony Zucco strike at the prison with explosive force, springing Joker, Scarecrow, Calendar Man, and Two-Face.

 –Batman: Dark Victory #1 Part 4 by Jeph Loeb/Tim Sale (1999)